777uliahshafar/dotfiles/readme.md

 ```
 	~/.vim/UltiSnips/[file.ext].snippets
 ```
+10).
+Background shell iterm/zsh was not good enough.
+Install gruvbox to handle the background. sAll configuration has already set up in vimrc.

 ### How to use this REPO
 	This repo has a collection of awesome configuration code.
 Each time a man clone this, should Symlink each file config to coresponding location.
 For example snippets file in ~/git/dotfiles/Ultisnips/ will be read on ~/.vim/UltiSnips/ folder.
 So here a man type: